steemit/devportal/_community/resources.md

 **Steem Data** - [https://github.com/SteemData](https://github.com/SteemData)

-SteemData is discontinued but opensource python project, it parses the STEEM blockchain for you, and provide the data as a fast and convenient MongoDB service.
+SteemData is discontinued but open-source python project, it parses the STEEM blockchain for you, and provide the data as a fast and convenient MongoDB service.
 SteemData helps developers and researchers build better STEEM applications.

 ---